We produce and publish timely, accurate and objective statistics in the form of commentary, tables and data on the following:

-Home Office official statistics are published independently as part of the code of practice for official statistics.
-Many of these are National Statistics and subject to assessment by the UK Statistics Authority.
+Home Office official statistics are published independently as part of the code of practice for statistics.
+Many of these are national statistics and subject to assessment by the UK Statistics Authority.
 They must meet certain criteria, which include being:

 - fit for purpose